van001/lesscode-fp/README.md

 Download list of images specified in a file and write metadata to the specified output file.

+Here  you are doing bunch thing concurrently, waiting for the result and then doing something else.
+This pipeline is fine as long as you are feeding it with a limited data.
+If  data is large, you will have to stream it (see example below...)

 Read bottom to top, right to left
 ```
 output.txt